ogorton/dmscatter/docs/source/nuclear.md

 | I | 127 |  [@GCN5082], used in [@PhysRevLett.100.052503;@PhysRevC.82.064304]|
 | Xe | 128, 129, 130, 131, 132, 134, 136 | [@GCN5082], used in [@PhysRevLett.100.052503; @PhysRevC.82.064304] |

-Table of nuclear data we include with the program.
-Each corresponds to a (.dres) density matrix file in the dres directory.
-The source indicates the nuclear Hamiltonian that was used to generate the wave function data.
-See the manual and GitHub repository for updates and full information on provenance.

 ## Filling core orbitals for phenomenological interactions